-Former IMF chief Dominique Strauss-Kahn raced against time Monday to find a new home in a city that does not want him after sex crime charges which he called a "personal nightmare".
+Former IMF chief Dominique Strauss-Kahn raced against time Monday to find a new home in a city that does not want him after sex crime charges he called a "personal nightmare."

-Rejected by one luxury residence because of his new notoriety, the French politician, who is under house arrest pending trial, must soon leave his temporary abode and is battling to find somewhere that will have him.
+Rejected by one luxury residence because of his newfound notoriety, the French politician under house arrest pending trial must soon leave his temporary abode and is battling to find a place that will accept him.

-Charges that he attempted to rape and sexually assault a chambermaid in a New York hotel on May 14 forced him to resign as International Monetary Fund last week and torpedoed his chances of standing in the French presidential election next year.
+Charges that he attempted to rape and sexually assault a chambermaid in a New York hotel on May 14 forced him to resign as head of the International Monetary Fund last week and torpedoed his chances of standing in the French presidential election next year.

 But Strauss-Kahn again denied the accusations in an email message sent to IMF staff late Sunday in which he expressed "profound sadness" at the way he left his $450,000 a year tax-free post.